Overall Score 7 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-The Jabra Evolve2 Buds have a weight of 10.8g .
-We consider a lower weight better for the reason that lighter devices are more comfortable to carry.
+Jabra Evolve2 Buds have a weight of 10.8g .
+We take in account a lower weight best because lighter devices are easier to move with.

 The Nothing Ear 1, at 9.4g